 Recently I experimented using iron for small projects and to my surprise, I got almost the same result.
 I found few of the materials are not compatible with iron press as you will not get vivid results, but still there are some substrates which will work best with iron.
 Let’s check out.

-Can you use the Iron in place of a heat press?
+Can you use Iron instead of heat press?

 You can use household iron in place of a heat press; however, you need to select the material which is compatible with the iron pressing.
 As an example, iron – on vinyl is best and recommended to use with the household ion.
 As the name says, with iron – on vinyl you are going to get vibrant results.